ThePhD/ThePhD.github.io/_posts/2020-09-11-Editing the C Standard.markdown

 > RECOMMENDATION: 3.4.3p4 should use a different example of undefined behavior, such as:
 > > EXAMPLE An example of undefined behavior is the behavior on dereferencing a null pointer.

 I then take these recommendations/instructions/suggestions and then go beat the LaTeX up on your behalf.
 One of the biggest benefits of this is that you don't have to know LaTeX.
 Or how to build the standard, or any part of that.
 The Project Editor is the "Layer of Indirection" between you and the actual text of the standard.
 This also means that I could, in theory, rewrite the entire Standard as a Microsoft Word Document, or rewrite the entire thing in restructuredText and not one of you would know the difference.
 Or, so that's the ideal situation, anyhow.
-Unfortunately, following people's Standard-editing directives not always the most straight forward...
+Unfortunately, following people's Standard-editing directives are not always the most straight forward...

 ### Instructions Unclear?!

+Accidentally blew off foot.

 What the hell does "3.4.3p4" mean?
-Well, I have to build the standard (or go look at the old one), figure out what section/paragraph you're referring to, and then fix it.
+Well, I have to build the standard (or go look at an older one), figure out what section/paragraph you're referring to, and then fix it.
 Normally, the C standard evolves at such a devastatingly snail-like pace that this is normally not a problem.
 However, doing this was a bit tough because of 3 meetings of backlogged changes.
-There were lots of overlaps between papers, and also just out-and-out strange descriptions.
+There were lots of overlaps between papers, and also just out-and-out strange descriptions for how to change some things that I did not understand at first.
 Weird nesting in the recent C Floating Point Group's changes to the standard have been all sorts of fun to integrate.

 "Delete these paragraphs, then add some here" okay, is that before or after the stuff you just asked me to destroy?
 Oh, I just applied a paper that deletes half of what you're asking me to edit.
 Uh, well, I guess we're going to have to brew up some interesting words on the fly...!